 \section{Related Work}

-To the best of our knowledge, our work is the first study of reward inference from general behavior.
-Here, we review prior work extending behavior imitation \citep{pomerleau1988alvinn} and reward inference \citep{ng2000algorithms} to use training data, account for various kinds of suboptimality, and learn from behavior classes other than demonstrations.
+To the best of our knowledge, our work is the first to evaluate direct supervised learning for reward inference from unlabeled, arbitrarily suboptimal behavior.
+Table~\ref{tab:ml_transposed_comparison_transposed} compares SRI to the most closely related method families; here, we review these and other prior work extending behavior imitation \citep{pomerleau1988alvinn} and reward inference \citep{ng2000algorithms} to use training data, account for various kinds of suboptimality, and learn from behavior classes other than demonstrations.

 \textbf{Meta-IRL} Prior work has studied the use of multi-task demonstration datasets to improve the efficiency of IRL inference, under the names of multi-task IRL \citep{babes2011apprenticeship, dimitrakakis2012bayesian, choi2012nonparametric, gleave2018multitask}, meta-IRL \citep{xu2019learning, yu2019meta, ghasemipour2019smile, wang2021meta}, and lifelong IRL \citep{mendez2018lifelong}.
-Similarly to SRI, such works allow fast, data-efficient reward inference, but do not directly enable reward inference from suboptimal demonstrations.
+Like SRI, such works allow fast, data-efficient reward inference, but do not directly enable reward inference from suboptimal demonstrations.

-\textbf{Behavior model misspecification} \citet{armstrong2018occam} showed that it is generally impossible to simultaneously infer a demonstrator's reward function and their behavior model; thus, reward inference methods must either assume the behavior model (as most methods do) or learn it from data (as \citet{shah2019feasibility} and SRI do).
-Later, \citet{Skalse2022MisspecificationII} showed theoretically that assuming behavior models is dangerous, as it almost always produces incorrect reward functions when the model is incorrect.
-For example, assuming Boltzmann rationality will only provide an asymptotically correct optimal policy set for ground-truth behavior models that take optimal actions most frequently, and no others.
-Other works quantified the error induced by incorrect behavior models: \citet{shah2019feasibility} and \citet{chan2021human} showed that a variety of misspecifications can induce sometimes dramatically incorrect reward functions, while \citet{hong2023sensitivity} showed that in continuous-action MDPs, even arbitrarily small errors in the behavior model can result in almost arbitrarily large errors in the inferred reward parameters.
+\textbf{Behavior model misspecification} \citet{armstrong2018occam} showed that it is generally impossible to simultaneously infer a demonstrator's reward function and their behavior model; thus, reward inference methods must either assume the behavior model (as do most methods) or learn it from data (as do SRI and \citealp{shah2019feasibility}).
+Later, \citet{Skalse2022MisspecificationII} showed theoretically that assuming a behavior model almost always produces incorrect reward functions when the model is incorrect.
+For example, assuming Boltzmann rationality only provides an asymptotically correct optimal policy set for ground-truth behavior models that take optimal actions most frequently.
+Other works quantified the error induced by incorrect behavior models: \citet{shah2019feasibility} and \citet{chan2021human} showed that a variety of misspecifications can induce dramatically incorrect reward functions, while \citet{hong2023sensitivity} showed that in continuous-action MDPs, even arbitrarily small errors in the behavior model can result in almost arbitrarily large errors in the inferred reward parameters.